Javier Lopez Garrido

 Please contact Javier for further information on the project: firstname.lastname@example.org

 Despite the central place of the cell in living systems, the evolutionary origin and diversification of different cellular features remain poorly understood.
 This represents a major gap in our understanding of the evolutionary process, as the establishment and modification of such features has surely constituted an important substrate for evolution ever since the emergence of the first cell.
-In our lab, we aim to understand how evolution works at the cellular level, and how cellular changes impact evolution at the level of the whole organism.
-For this purpose, we use bacterial endospore formation as a model system.
+A general theme in evolutionary biology is that functional innovations may emerge by co-option of previously existing structures or processes.
+This project aims to explore the role of co-option in the emergence of innovations at the cellular level, by studying how key metabolic pathways are repurposed to drive dynamic cellular processes during bacterial endospore formation.

 For more information, please check the following publications: Lopez-Garrido et al. Cell (2018) (PMID: 29425492), Riley et al. Molecular Microbiology (2018) (PMID: 29363854), Ojkic et al. eLIFE (2016) (PMID: 27852437), and Jen Shin et al., eLIFE (2015) (PMID: 25950186).